5 Tips for Fast Tracking in Project Management [+Templates]

 The core things you need to fast track a project are planning, a very clear understanding of your critical path, and communication.
-Having a project sponsor and a solid team help a lot, too, but if you don’t have those three factors nailed down, fast tracking is going to be challenging for you and your team.
+Having a project sponsor and a solid team helps a lot, too, but if you don’t have those three factors nailed down, fast tracking is going to be challenging for you and your team.

 Is fast tracking risky?

 As we’ve mentioned, fast tracking isn’t without its risk, but when managed properly, it can really help you out of a tricky situation.
 One of the things that helps reduce the risk is careful planning and, if possible, using templates that help you follow the critical path of a project without getting too far into the weeds.
-Templates and other project management tools help you mitigate a lot of the risk associated with fast tracking.
+Templates and other project management tools help you mitigate a lot of the risks associated with fast tracking.